 Budgeting is the foundation of personal finances at any stage of your life, not just for those starting to “adult.”
 If you’re new to budgeting, the first step is to write down all of what you spend.
 It could the coffee you get each morning, the sofa you purchased for your apartment or house, or the monthly charge for the streaming video service you use.

 The idea behind a budget is not to limit what you do with your money, but more importantly to maximize the money you work hard for each and every day.
-I remember when I began to dive into my finances and document my spending as a young adult, it was a huge eye-opener.
-It became clear where I was wasting money and could cut back.
+For most, when they begin to dive into their finances and document their spending as a young adult, it is a huge eye-opener.
+It becomes clear where you are wasting money and can cut back.
 Cutting out even small things, such as that coffee or a pop purchase each day, could save you over $100 per month.

 Create Clear Financial Boundaries

 Ignoring the “Joneses” can be one of the biggest battles when making practical decisions regarding your finances.
-After I graduated from college, I thought I deserved to buy the newest of everything.
-I soon realized however that spending outside of what my budget could handle would push me further away from saving money and much further into debt.
+After graduation from college, some may feel like they need to buy the newest of everything.
+You will soon realize however that spending outside of what your budget can handle will push you further away from saving money and much further into debt.
 “Can I do without this?” is one of the questions you should be asking when making a sizable purchase such as a new automobile, or buying/renting in the new trendy neighborhood.
-For example, it was a difficult decision for me to stick with my used car that I had already paid off instead of buying a brand new vehicle after college.
-But it was a smart one.
+For example, it may be a difficult decision to stick with your used car that is already paid off instead of buying a brand new vehicle after college.
+But it can be a smart one.